cozygene/SLIViT/README.md

 biomedical-imaging dataset.
 The pre-trained network can be fine-tuned for different diagnostic tasks in volumetric-biomedical-imaging-data using a relatively small training set (few hundreds of samples).

-A checkpoint of the pre-trained backbone is available <a href="TODO">here</a> although one may wish to train the model from scratch.
 A step-by-step procedure that includes pre-training, fine-tuning, and evaluating SLIViT is provided, along with a specific case study using 3D CT volumes (classifying nodule malignancy in the NoduleMNIST dataset).

 # Usage instructions